 300-level courses in English and linguistics teach the foundational principles for a field of study, include courses of broad scope, and provide an introduction to a genre, literary period, or methodology.

 400-level courses in English and linguistics provide an in-depth approach to a field of study, a single genre, literary period, or methodology.
 They include special topics classes and English honors classes.
-Some 400 level courses require ENGH 305 Dimensions of Writing and Literature as a prerequisite.
+Some 400 level courses require ENGH 305 Dimensions of Writing and Literature (Mason Core) as a prerequisite.

 Students choose at least one and no more than two of seven concentrations.